kumbulanit/t-sql/sql trainning/untitled/Module 5/Lesson1_Sorting_Data.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
-    Salary * 12 AS AnnualSalary,
+    BaseSalary * 12 AS AnnualSalary,
     DATEDIFF(YEAR, HireDate, GETDATE()) AS YearsOfService FROM Employees
 ORDER BY